 Ga 5:25, “If we live in the Spirit, let us also walk in the Spirit.”

 He that lives righteously demonstrates that he is righteous.
 He resembles the One with whom he fellowships.
 There is a self-righteousness that does not come from Jesus Christ.
 It is simply a pious front to deceive others into thinking that it is real.
 John says in effect, “Don’t let them fool you; it isn’t real.
 They are phony, having no relationship with Jesus Christ.”

 For someone to say, “I am a Christian,” and live like the Devil, he is just kidding himself.
 This is self-deception.
 No one would believe them.
 People believe what they see, “What you are speaks so loud I can’t hear what you say.”

-No righteousness found in us is adequate enough; all our righteousness is as filthy rags (Is.
+No righteousness found in us is adequate; all our righteousness is filthy rags (Is.
 64:6).
 Righteousness by operation bootstraps is not the righteousness of God.
 Anything but God’s righteousness is just religious veneer.
 When we come to the end of life’s short day, only God’s righteousness will be acceptable to Him, not our man-made righteousness.
 My righteousness is irrelevant and incidental.